 USS Constitution began its maiden voyage in 1798.
 Nicknamed Old Ironsides, the three-masted, wooden ship was named by President George Washington.
 She was most active in the War of 1812, and in 1907 she became a museum.
 Today she is the world’s oldest active vessel.
 Berthed in the Charlestown Naval Yard in Boston, Massachusetts, she sports a crew of 60 and provides historical perspectives and tours for visitors.
 Children can learn more at: USS Constitution.

 Wiley Post in 1933 became the first person to fly solo around the world.
-He traveled 15,596 miles, and his voyage lasted 7 days, 18 hours, 49 minutes.
-About 50,000 people were there when he landed, and he received a ticker tape parade in New York City.
+He traveled 15,596 miles, and his voyage in the Winnie Mae lasted 7 days, 18 hours, 49 minutes.
+About 50,000 people welcomed his return to the Floyd Bennett Field in New York.
+He received a ticker tape parade in New York City.

 Stephen Vincent Benet (born Bethlehem, Pennsylvania, 1898; died New York, New York, March 13, 1943) was a writer.
 He received a Pulitzer for John Brown’s Body, a long poem published in 1928.
 He won another Pulitzer for Western Star, printed in 1943.
 He also wrote short stories and novels.

 Margery Williams Bianco (born London, England, 1881; died New York, New York, September 4, 1944) wrote books for children.
 Her book Winterbound received a 1937 Newbery Honor Award.
 Using the pen name Mary Williams, she wrote The Velveteen Rabbit.
 Children can read The Velveteen Rabbit at Project Gutenberg.

 Alexander Calder (born Philadelphia, Pennsylvania, 1898; died New York, New York, November 11, 1976) was an artist known for making enchanting mobiles.
 Children can visit a fascinating website at: Calder.